dannguyen/pydataproject-template/README.md

 ```
 ├── data
-|   ├── data-manifest.yaml  -- lightweight log of where you got your data
-|   ├── sqlized.sqlite      -- a quick database created by `make sqlize`
+|   ├── myfoo.sqlite      -- a quick database created by `make sqlize`
 |   |
 │   ├── stashed             -- store your original and immutable datafiles here
 │   └── wrangled            -- the end-result of wrangling, ideally csv files
+|
+├── data-manifest.yaml      -- lightweight log of where you got your data
 |
 ├── myfoo                   -- python package for data processing scripts
 ├── scripts                 -- helper scripts, not necessarily python